linhub15/hubertlin-site/_drafts/closing-bootstrap-navs-in.md

 ### How the bootstrap toggler works

-When the bootstrap toggler is clicked it calls the .collapse() from the ul.nav-list.
-It adds the collapsing class before the animation, and then adds .show.
+When the bootstrap toggler is clicked it calls the .collapse() from the ul.nav-list, adds .collapsing before the animation starts, adds .show and finally removes the .collapsing class.&nbsp;

+## .show

+Try removing .show from the open navbar.
+Notice how it disappears without the animation?
+If you just want to hide the nav and don't want animations, this works fine.

+So in the end here's my little directive.

+&nbsp;

+&nbsp;